0x8366/ctf-writeups/07 CTF OSINT.md

-While attempting to locate evidence of Mr. X near the campsite where I had eaten, I encountered a second food stall in the vicinity.
+Challenge description: While attempting to locate evidence of Mr. X near the campsite where I had eaten, I encountered a second food stall in the vicinity.
 I was able to capture an image of the location; however, the establishment’s name was unintentionally removed during post-processing.

 The objective was to use the remaining visual clues in the image to determine the actual camp where the meal took place.